 How to make a baked chicken

-Making a baked chicken may seem difficult if you have never done this, but it isn’t.
-It takes about 10 minutes to prepare this recipe, and then you put it into the oven, and you can literally forget about it for about 50 minutes.
-You can really put the chicken in the oven, set the table, have a glass of wine, and prepare the rest of the meal while your creation cooks.
+Making cooked chicken may seem confusing if you have never done this, but it isn’t.
+It takes about 10 minutes to prepare this recipe, and then you put it into the oven, and you can forget about it for about 50 minutes.
+You can put the chicken in the oven, set the table, have a glass of wine, and prepare the rest of the meal while your creation cooks.
 There are several reasons why I like to make a baked chicken from scratch.
 The first is I get to season it the way I want.
-I often run by the produce department, or take a look in my container garden to see what’s fresh.
-I also get to choose my own chicken.
+I often run by the produce department or take a look in my container garden to see what’s fresh.
+I also get to choose my chicken.
 I love kosher chickens.
 If you have never tried a kosher chicken, you are missing something.
 Kosher chickens are from Kosher butchers, they are cleaned more thoroughly, and to me, the meat always tastes sweeter than a regular poultry.
 Enough talk, let’s talk about roasting this bird!

-While this chicken was cooking I made some simple mashed potatoes, and then I made a little bit of gravy from the juices that were in the bottom of the pan, and I served a really simple dinner.
+While this chicken was cooking I made some simple mashed potatoes, and then I made a little bit of gravy from the juices that were in the bottom of the pan, and I served a simple dinner.

 Next time you run to the store, consider picking up a chicken and baking one on your own.
 I bet you will like this more than the ones we see sold at the grocery store.
 A homemade baked chicken can be just as juicy, and even more delicious than a store bought baked chicken.